FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 * Introspection - this endpoint is an extension to the OAuth 2.0 specification and returns information about the token using the standard JWT claims from the previous section.
 * UserInfo - this endpoint is defined as part of the OpenID Connect specification and returns information about the user.

 These two endpoints are quite different and serve different purposes.
 Though they might return similar values, the purpose of the introspection endpoint is to return information about the token itself.
 The UserInfo endpoint is designed to return information about the user.
+Both of these endpoints contain the same information as in the respective JWTs, but you can avoid parsing the JWTs if you use them; the cost is a network request.

 Both endpoints are simple to use, so let's look at some code for each.